Efficient Quantum Optimization via Dynamical Simulation: Quantum Algorithm for Coherent Global Optimization

 \item The eigenvectors of $L$ are typical of the columns of random unitaries drawn from a unitary $2$-design. \end{enumerate} \end{lem} \begin{proof} The time averaged density matrix is given by

 In the limit $t \rightarrow \infty$, we have that

 Next, let us assume that our initial state is a pure state.
 This corresponds to assuming that

 where $\sum_j |c_j| =1$.
 Now, let us assume that we are interested in the measurement of a probability of the system being in a position state $\ket{\bx}$.
 We do not actually care about the momentum that we have at a given position, since the positions correspond to the parameters for the optimization whereas the momentum does not have a clear interpretation.
 With this in mind, let us then define a notion of variance for the expectation values of the state in a total dimension $D=D_x^2 D_s^2$ considering the position, momentum and bath.
 Further, let us consider a microstate $\ketbra{\phi}{\phi}$ inside the energy window $\Delta$ to be a projector onto a combination of positions and momenta we are interested in.
-Then
+Then the expectation value of any such projector onto the position and momentum of the system is

 We can now bound the error in any probability calculation using this information.
 In particular, let us assume that we are interested in the probability of measuring the system in a state $\ket{\phi}$ in the physical subspace.
 We then have that (after truncating all states from consideration that have zero amplitude) the error operator is